Pro forma definition

 …anticipate changes that may affect your business as it grows, such as entering a new tax bracket.

-For these purposes, pro forma statements are typically created as a part of a financial forecast.
+For these purposes, pro forma statements are typically created as a part of a financial forecast in financial accounting.
+Big corporations who have in-house accountants use pro forma statements for financial modeling different scenarios.

 Pro forma statements vs. budgets